The foundations of a healthy data culture

 Ownership and purpose

-According to Bart, there’s a large group of people at almost every company who are actively working with data every day, but wouldn’t consider themselves as such.
+According to Charlotte, there’s a large group of people at almost every company who are actively working with data every day, but wouldn’t consider themselves as such.
 “They’re the people for whom making spreadsheets is second nature.
 Without realizing it, they’re constantly deriving insights from data.
 With awareness-building and the right tools and training we could make their lives a lot easier and give them a newfound sense of purpose.”

 An intuition for insights